Tamate Tablets is a brand of medicine containing the active ingredient topiramate (antiepileptic medicines).

 - inability to sleep

-- tingling and numbness in fingers and toes
+- tingling and numbness of hands and feet (pins and needles)

 Tell your doctor as soon as possible if you have any of the following as you may need medical attention: